jmvigueras/playground/SecDayMad/README.md

 # Multi HUB scenario with 2 HUB deployed in AWS and Azure and 1 site in GCP
 ## Introduction
-### This topology is only recommended for using with FOS 7.0.5 and later, since FSO 7.0 3 ports only HA setup is supported.

 This deployment will create a full multi HUB and Spoke scenario with 2 HUBs and 1 site.
 The traffic between HUBs and site is managed by fortigate using SDWAN technology and traffic inside HUBs is also controled by fortigates clusters.
 With this configuration all traffic will be inspected and controlled using fortigate L7 inspection improving security and visibility.